Bloomsburg Huskies: Softball

 The Huskies softball team won the AIAW Division III national championship in 1982.

+Tennis

+In 1989, Mark Billone of the Bloomsburg Huskies won the NCAA Division II men's tennis championship in singles.

 Wrestling

 The Huskies wrestling team competes in the Division I Mid-American Conference with Marcus Gordon as head coach.
-The Nelson Field House, located on Bloomsburg University’s upper campus, serves as home for the wrestling team's dual meets and tournaments.
+The Nelson Field House, located on Bloomsburg University's upper campus, serves as home for the wrestling team's dual meets and tournaments.
+Ricky Bonomo won 3 consecutive NCAA Division I national championships for the Huskies in 1985, 1986, and 1987.

 National championships

 The Huskies have won thirteen NCAA Division II team championships.